jmartini89/ESP32-ComfortLights-IoT/README.md

 - very long press `>10s stationary led feedback`
 	- factory reset

-Further iterations will implement a clickable potentiometer for manual brightness control
+Further iterations will implement a rotary encoder for manual brightness control
 #
 As a MQTT client the device is fully IoT capable and easily implementable in common home-automation systems and services.
 Given the MQTT broker settings and the device `main_topic` (E.g. room of operation), the device will automatically set its own topics as follows: